Consumer Medicine Information

 This medicine is only used in women who are no longer having periods.

-Do not take Femara if you are pregnant or breast feeding.
+Do not take Femara if you are pregnant.

-It may affect your baby if you take it while you are pregnant or breast feeding.
+It may harm your unborn baby if you take it while you are pregnant.
+Your doctor will discuss with you the potential risks

 Do not take Femara after the use by (expiry) date printed on the pack.